Julien-R44/pino-loki/README.md

-  -p, --password <password>      Loki password --hostname <hostname>          URL for Loki --endpoint <endpoint>          Path to the Loki push API -b, --batch                    Should logs be sent in batch mode -i, --interval <interval>      The interval at which batched logs are sent in seconds -t, --timeout <timeout>        Timeout for request to Loki
+  -p, --password <password>      Loki password --hostname <hostname>          URL for Loki --endpoint <endpoint>          Path to the Loki push API --headers <headers>            Headers to be sent to Loki (Example: "X-Scope-OrgID=your-id,another-header=another-value") -b, --batch                    Should logs be sent in batch mode -i, --interval <interval>      The interval at which batched logs are sent in seconds -t, --timeout <timeout>        Timeout for request to Loki